 Inner Layer Alignment

 Generally, heavy copper PCBs are produced using thin core materials.
 Thin core materials are known to require varying degrees of scale factors to account for material shrinkage during lamination.
 Heavy copper PCBs are more prone to alignment issues that manifest themselves in the form of exposed copper in cutouts for windings and along the edges of the PCBs.
 This is due in part to the larger window of etch factor that is common for heavy copper PCBs.

-Saturn has recently installed Hollmuller etching lines for both inner and outer layers.
-These lines have the latest anti-puddling spray technology incorporated within them.
-This technology uses a specific spray pattern and nozzle arrangement, along with an oscillating spray bar, to “sweep” away old etchant so that newly sprayed etchant is sprayed directly on to the copper surface.
+Saturn has recently installed Hollmuller etching lines for both inner and outer layers with the latest anti-Puddling spray technology.
+This technology uses a specific spray pattern and nozzle arrangement, along with an oscillating spray bar, to sweep away old etchant so that newly sprayed etchant is sprayed directly on to the copper surface.
 Furthermore, these lines automatically control temperature and chemistry concentrations to insure uniformity throughout the production process.